 Join our InDeep Newsletter where we will periodically give you an update of current news, articles and upcoming events related to the project.
-Read our most recent sixth newsletter here.
+Read our most recent newsletter here.

 InDeep Principal Investigator Iris Henrickx presented with master student Daan Brugmans a new speech-based Demo at the Speech Science Festival – Interspeech2025, August 17, Rotterdam.
 Our demo had the form of a game where the user talks with the system in Dutch or English and the system tried to guess the emotions of the user on the basis of the speech signal.